tibru/tibru/README.md

 Tibru
 =====

-Tibru is an alternative to the nonsense that is the Urbit project.
-By nonsense I mean poor implementation, unecessarily obfuscated source code and generally poor design decisions leading to high runtime overheads with little advantage.
+Tibru is an alternative to the nonsense that is the [Urbit](http://doc.urbit.org/) project.
+By nonsense I mean poor implementation, unnecessarily obfuscated source code and generally poor design decisions leading to high runtime overheads with little advantage.
 It also suffers from academic elitism and lack of reference to prior art which is rampant throughout its design and documentation.
 Unfortunately despite its academic roots the chosen runtime language is arbitrary and poorly selected from hundreds of alternatives.

 This project has two aims.
-The first it too allow anyone to easily access systems of this type by using generally accepted coding standards and techniques.
-The executable provides an interactive REPL environment with human readable qualities.
+The first is to allow easy access to systems of this type by using generally accepted coding standards and techniques.
+The target executable provides an interactive REPL environment with human readable qualities.
 The second is to go above and beyond what is reasonably capable with Nock (Urbit's runtime language).
-This tenchnology is open for anyone to use and lends itself quite nicely to app container implementations since it is side-effect free and runs on immutable data structures.
+This technology is open for anyone to use and lends itself nicely to app container implementations since it is side effect free and runs on immutable data structures.

 As of writing no further work is being done on the system as it has met its first goal to implement a basic runtime structure.